xnz-coin/dash/doc/shared-libraries.md

 #### Script Validation

-`dashconsensus_verify_script` returns an `int` with the status of the verification.
+`xnzconsensus_verify_script` returns an `int` with the status of the verification.
 It will be `1` if the input script correctly spends the previous output `scriptPubKey`.

 ##### Parameters
 - `const unsigned char *scriptPubKey` - The previous output script that encumbers spending.